How to fix paintwork damage, chips and scratches

 • A dust mask

-Car paint is made up of multiple layers, so there can be different types of damage that require personalised approaches.
+Car paint is made up of multiple layers, so there can be different types of damage require different repairs:

 How to remove light scratches from car paint